Arkansas Highway 89: Route description

-Future improvements
+Improvements

-Within the Mayflower area, the highway is slated for a significant realignment to include a new overpass over the Union Pacific Railroad line, a $26.3 million project in planning since 1983.
+Within the Mayflower area, the highway gained a significant realignment to include a new overpass over the Union Pacific Railroad line, a $26.3 million project in planning since 1983.
 A resolution for shared financing of the overpass and realignment — which will also remove concurrency with AR 365 in the city and partially run back into unincorporated Faulkner County — was passed by the Mayflower city council in 2018, entering the city into partnership with the Arkansas Department of Transportation, Faulkner County, and the regional governmental council Metroplan.
 A groundbreaking for construction of the new pathway was held on May 25, 2021.
-Upon expected completion of the project in fall 2022, the highway's current alignment west of AR 365 will be ceded to the City of Mayflower.
+The project was officially completed as in May 2023, with the highway's prior alignment west of AR 365 ceded to the City of Mayflower.

 Major intersections

 Lonoke spur

-Highway 89 Spur is a former spur route in Lonoke.
+Arkansas Highway 89 Spur is a former spur route in Lonoke.
 0.29 mi in length, it was established in 1966 and deleted from the state highway system in 2014.